kyma-project/website/content/blog-posts/2020-05-28-release-notes-1.13/index.md

 ### Kubeless Function CRD to be removed

 With the next Kyma release, the `functions.kubeless.io` CRD will be removed.
-As Kyma no longer uses Kubeless, all functions will be migrated to `functions.serverless.kyma-project.io`.
+As Kyma no longer uses Kubeless, all functions will have to be manually migrated to `functions.serverless.kyma-project.io`.

 ## Backup